n0madic/twitter-scraper/README.md

         if tweet.Error != nil {
             panic(tweet.Error)
         }
-        fmt.Println(tweet.HTML)
+        fmt.Println(tweet.Text)
     }
 }
 ```

-It appears you can ask for up to 50 tweets.
+It appears you can ask for up to 50 tweets (limit ~3200 tweets).

 ### Search tweets by query standard operators